JonZeolla/lab-resources/README.md

 ## Creating a release

-In order to cut a release, you must additionally have `pipenv` and `python3` installed.
+In order to cut a release, you must additionally have `uv` and `python3` installed.

 ```bash
 # Create the release